The Bandicoot Superhighway project

 This event will occur at the Plympton Community Centre, with virtual attendance also (using Zoom communications software)

 If you plan to attend in person, please note that meeting strict adherence to COVID-19 restrictions is important.
 If you have not received a designated job to help organize the meeting you will not be admitted to the Hall until 6.15 pm.
 Unfortunately we are limited to two hours occupation of the Hall so there will be no refreshments.
-Please sign in and provide your contact details (for insurance and contact tracing) and please use hand sanitizer.
+Please sign in and provide your contact details (for insurance) and please use hand sanitizer.

 At the Plympton Community Centre, 34 Long Street, Plympton.